 - Original La Jolla Kayak tour – kayak around the beautiful sea cliffs and explore the seven sea caves of La Jolla, lead by an experienced EC guide.
 (90 minutes)

 - Kayak/Snorkeling tour – kayak through the reserve lead by a senior guide to find the ideal spot for snorkeling, then drop anchor and get up-close-and-personal with marine wildlife including sea lions, sea turtles and leopard sharks.
 (2 hours)

 They offer private group tours as well, and a whale watching kayak tour during the winter months (from the beginning of December through the beginning of March).
 In addition, Everyday California offers a 20% discount for all Lucky D’s guests!

 La Jolla Kayak offers a variety of oceanic and dry land activities, including a sunset kayak tour, a kayak/snorkeling combination tour, bike/kayak tour, and more!
 Head over to their website to figure out which expedition will best suit your needs.

 Summer and fall are prime time for kayaking in San Diego.
 The conditions are generally calm and the air and water temperatures are warm enough to wear simply a bathing suit or light wetsuit top.
-Beautiful weather and crystal clear water can be found in winter and spring but, even on the best days, a full wetsuit may be in order and swell and wind conditions should be taken into consideration.
 Launch ramps and beaches within San Diego’s protected bays are the surest bet for easy launching and landing any time of year.
 Any local kayak service or the lifeguards can advise you about when and where it’s safe to go paddling at coastal beaches.